PyrokinesisStudio/CookieMonsta-BOT/README.md

 * Daily horoscope!
 Dope memes!
 Fun commands!
 Cool Games!
 Cookies!
 Colors!
 Sounds!
 W0aW!
 Try me pleb.
 * Unfortunately you can't change the prefix, you have to use the built in one: **!** **Come at me bro ( ͜。 ͡ʖ ͜。)**
 * As you might know, in order to be able to do stuff, you need to position the BOT role correctly on your Discord server.
+* Yea I know mate, it might have some bugs.
+I am doing my best when I can and I will update it.

 ## Custom Welcome Banner!
 ![Screenshot](banner.PNG)